Rakett 69

 Rakett69 is an Estonian science competition show, broadcast by Estonian Television and funded by the Estonian Research Council.

 European Broadcasting Union elected "Rakett69" as best educational TV show in Europe in spring 2012.
-It also won Estonian Science Communication Award in the same year.
+It also won the Estonian Science Communication Award in the same year.

 The objective of the program is to popularize the natural sciences in Estonia.
 The contestants run for the €10,000 scholarship to further pursue their career in their chosen field of science.
 The targeted audience of the program is 75,000 people.